 Description of the procedure

 The kidneys remove waste, salts, and excess water from the blood.
 If the kidneys do not work normally, a hemodialysis machine can perform the same functions.
-People with end-stage kidney failure (permanent loss of kidney function) need dialysis on a permanent, regular basis.
+People with chronic or acute kidney failure (permanent loss of kidney function) need dialysis on a permanent, regular basis.

 In emergency situations, hemodialysis helps remove toxic drugs or poisonous chemicals from the blood quickly.

 Hemodialysis usually takes place in a dialysis centre in a hospital, in a specialized clinic, or at home.

 Most people with chronic kidney problems need hemodialysis 3 times a week.
 It usually takes 3 to 5 hours to complete the procedure.
 Some people prefer more frequent, but shorter, treatments because it better suits their lifestyle.